arianhaddadi/Naive-Bayes-Classifier/README.md

 # Naive-Bayes-Classifier
-This Project is an implementation of a Naive Bayes Classifier with use of Laplace Smoothing technique.
+This project is an implementation of a Naive Bayes Classifier w/o applying Laplace Smoothing technique.